JKFieldwork

 APPLICATION OF BIOMARKERS TO ARCHAEOLOGY AND PALEOANTHROPOLOGY

-As a Postdoctoral Research Fellow in Palaeoenvironmental Biomarkers at the Max Planck Institute for the Science of Human History, I use stable carbon and hydrogen isotopes from archaeological sediments to answer questions concerning the relationships between environmental processes, cultural change, and human evolution.
+My research mainly uses stable carbon and hydrogen isotopes from archaeological sediments to answer questions concerning the relationships between environmental processes, cultural change, and human evolution.
 My active research involves the analyses of biomarkers and stable isotopes directly from archaeological- and paleontological-bearing sediments to address major questions on hominin adaptability to their diverse and variable past habitats.
-I collaborate on projects that are helping to define the paleoecology of both the earliest Oldowan and Acheulean known from Oldupai Gorge, Tanzania; Homo sapiens highland and tropical forest resilience in Lesotho and Kenya, respectively; the environmental and hydroclimate history of Upper Palaeolithic human dispersals in the southern Zagros Mountains of Iran; and the evidence, or lack thereof, of a Late Pleistocene ‘Savanna Corridor’ in Southeast Asia.
+I collaborate on projects that are helping to define the paleoecology of both the earliest Oldowan and Acheulean known from Oldupai Gorge, Tanzania; Homo sapiens highland adaptations in Lesotho; the environmental and hydroclimate history of Upper Palaeolithic human dispersals in the southern Zagros Mountains of Iran; the early presence of hominins in north Africa, and the evidence of a Late Pleistocene forest mosaics in Southeast Asia.
 My research has not been restricted to the Pleistocene however, as I have led projects studying the environmental and hydrological conditions of early rice domestication in eastern China and Great Wall building phases in the Han Dynasty’s northwestern frontier.
 Additionally, I perform modern ecosystem isotope calibration studies for use as ecological baselines to help interpret observations in paleo-records.

 As a postdoctoral fellow, I am leading or collaborating on a number of archaeological and paleoanthropological projects that incorporate plant wax biomarkers into their research questions.
 These projects geographically span eastern, southern, and western Africa, the Middle East, east and southeast Asia, and western Europe, and temporally covers the past two million years.